Jakob37/SnakemakeAFriendlyIntroduction/README.md

         """
 ```

-Running it will generate the following graph.

-![Workflow illustration, step 3](figures/step3_dag.svg.png)

 ## Exercise

-1. Try changing the list-syntax, and see if you can run two additional samples.
+1. Try changing the list-syntax such that all five samples are run.
 2. Try the glob-syntax, and see if you can run all of the files.
+3. Carefully inspect the workflow, and see what happens if you remove certain output files.
+What commands are executed in each case?
+4. Try running it one one core or multiple cores using the `--cores` command.
+Increase the `--max_entries` setting to better see the difference.
-3. Try using the command `snakemake --dag | dot -Tsvg > dag.svg` to generate a graph that illustrates the different executed commands.
+5. (Likely not working on Windows) Try using the command `snakemake --dag | dot -Tsvg > dag.svg` to generate a graph that illustrates the different executed commands.
 Does the graph look like you expected?

-4. (Bonus) If you are proficient in Python, feel free to explore the `retrieve_fasta_stats` script, and calculate further stats for the FASTA-files!
+Running it will generate the following graph.

+![Workflow illustration, step 3](figures/step3_dag.svg.png)

 # Step 4 - Combining multiple files into one

 At this point we will end up with a set of processed files, each containing useful information about each FASTA file.
-It is still a bit difficult to overview though, and a common task is to combine these different files into a single one, which then could be used for further inspection, statistics and visualizations.
+It is still a bit difficult to overview though, and a common task is to combine these different files into a single one,
+which then could be used for further inspection, statistics and visualizations.

+To achieve this, we initially process each file separately, but then at the new rule `combine_sequence_measures` gather the
+input from all these parallel rules.
+This we do by moving the `expand` statement into the input of this rule from the `rule all`.
+We change the `rule all` expected output, as now the final output is a single output file.

+After doing these changes in the previous code, the workflow will look the following way.

 ```
 configfile: "config.yaml"
-samples = [
+samples = ["21AL.A_R1", "MA.B.E_R1", "MA.C.A_R1"]
-  data/21AL.A_R1,
-  data/21AL.A_R2,
-  data/21AL.B_R1
-]

 rule all:
     input: